ipums/ipumspy/docs/source/extracts.rst

 2. A list of IPUMS sample IDs from that collection
 3. A list of IPUMS variable names from that collection

-IPUMS metadata is not currently available via API.
+IPUMS metadata is not currently accessible via API.
 Sample IDs and IPUMS variable names can be browsed via the data collection's website.
 See the table below for data collection abreviations and links to sample IDs and variable browsing.
 Note that not all IPUMS data collections are currently available via API.
 The table below will be